GABETROLL/holbertonschool-higher_level_programming/python-more_classes/README.md

 0. Making an empty class
 1. Making a class with private attributes and their getters and setters
 2. Making an instance method in a class that uses its private attributes
-3. Making a class with a string representation for its objects
+3. Making a class with a "unofficial" string representation for its objects
+4. Making a class with an "official" string representation for making a new instance of it with 'eval'